 Yeah, it’s much smaller than the likes of London or Birmingham but it has a charm that is well-worth experiencing.

-Afterwards, hop on board a punt and take a little tour of Cambridge at your own pace.
+Afterwards, book these tickets and hop on board a guided punting tour of Cambridge at your own pace.
 It’s so much fun, even in the colder months when you wrap up warm.